dgarciagonz/dgarciagonz/README.md

-✨Welcome to my Git!✨
+✨ Welcome to my Git! ✨

-📍Currently living in Spain 💃
+📍 Now living in Spain 💃

 📚 I’m currently studying DAW and learning: